hakanolgun/notes-from-books/Software/react_dev.md

 You can access the current value of that ref through the `ref.current` property.
 This value is intentionally mutable, meaning you can both read and write to it.
 It's like a secret pocket of your component that React doesn't track.

-The ref points to a number, but, like [state], you could point to anything: a string, an object, or even a function.
+The ref points to a number, but, like state, you could point to anything: a string, an object, or even a function.
 Unlike state, ref is a plain JavaScript object with the `current` property that you can read and modify.

 Note that **the component doesn't re-render with every increment.** Like state, refs are retained by React between re-renders.
 However, setting state re-renders a component.
 Changing a ref does not!